OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ##### Manifest

 Every app has a manifest file, which embeds content in binary XML format.
 The standard name of this file is AndroidManifest.xml.
-It is located in the root directory of the app’s APK file.
+It is located in the root directory of the app’s Android Package Kit (APK) file.

 The manifest file describes the app structure, its components (activities, services, content providers, and intent receivers), and requested permissions.
 It also contains general app metadata, such as the app's icon, version number, and theme.
 The file may list other information, such as compatible APIs (minimal, targeted, and maximal SDK version) and the [kind of storage it can be installed on (external or internal)](https://developer.android.com/guide/topics/data/install-location.html "Define app install location").